haseebbutt085/NVNM/README.md

 Find the test results in in ``./test/default/model_folder_name/satellite_0_thermalmapping135-datetime``.
 There will be two folders.
 This first reports **R@1** and **R@5**.
 The second reports **R_512@1**, **R_512@5** and **L^512_2**.

 ## Acknowledgement
-Our implementation refers to the following repositories and appreciate their excellent work.
+Implementation refers to the following repositories and appreciate their excellent work.

 https://github.com/gmberton/deep-visual-geo-localization-benchmark
 https://github.com/fungtion/DANN